IgorPonomarev/little-lemon/README.md

 ## Additional

-This app as a Capstone Project of [Meta Android Developer Certification](https://www.coursera.org/professional-certificates/meta-android-developer?).
+This app is a Capstone Project of [Meta Android Developer Certification](https://www.coursera.org/professional-certificates/meta-android-developer?).